tkenning/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 ## Getting Started

-If this is your first time implementing our Payment API's we recommend reviewing our [Payment API's reference guide](/docs/references/payment_APIs/), to get familiar with Bambora's Payments API's.
+If this is your first time implementing our Payment APIs we recommend reviewing our [Payment APIs reference guide](/docs/references/payment_APIs/), to get familiar with Bambora's Payments API's.

-You can find more about Bambora and Apple Pay on [Github](https://github.com/bambora/na-merchant-api-demo)
+You can find more about Bambora and Apple Pay on [Github](https://github.com/bambora/na-payments-api-demo)

 ## Requirements